NAERNON/godot-swift/Sources/Godot/Godot.docc/Articles/CreatingCustomClass.md

 #### Expose variables

 Every public or open variable is exposed to Godot.
-All these variables must be of a type conforming to the ``VariantConvertible`` protocol.
+All these variables must be of a type conforming to the ``VariantCodable`` protocol.
 Exposed variables cannot have async or throwing getters.

 ```swift
 @Exposable public class Character: Node {